top of page

 Individuals inheriting a single copy of the mutant gene are at increased risk of developing cancer.
 The particular subtypes of cancer appearing in these families, namely diffuse-type stomach cancer and lobular-type breast cancer, are rare forms of disease, frequently diagnosed at early ages, and difficult to treat successfully.

 Every four years, the International Gastric Linkage Consortium (IGCLC) convenes to update the HDGC clinical management guidelines, which provide critical information for medical care providers and for those patients and families at risk.
-The next IGCLC Guidelines Updates will occur in 2024 in Portugal.
+The most recent IGCLC meeting Guidelines Updates occurred in 2024 in Portugal.

-If you enjoyed this blog post, and others during Hereditary Cancer Week then join us in Las Vegas from October 26-28, 2023 for the 2023 CGA-IGC Annual Meeting.
+If you enjoyed this blog post, and others during Hereditary Cancer Week then join us in St Louis, MO from October 29-11, 2025 for the 2025 CGA-IGC Annual Meeting.

 Join as a CGA-IGC member and benefit from a reduced registration rate!